skagr/notebook-navigator/README.md

 - `Notebook Navigator: Navigate to folder` Search dialog to jump to any folder
 - `Notebook Navigator: Navigate to tag` Search dialog to jump to any tag
 - `Notebook Navigator: Add to shortcuts` Adds the current file, folder, or tag to shortcuts
+- `Notebook Navigator: Open shortcut 1-9` Opens shortcut by its position in the shortcuts list
 - `Notebook Navigator: Search` Opens quick search field or focuses it if already open.
 Search persists between sessions. **Suggestion:** Bind to a shortcut key like `Cmd/Ctrl+Shift+F` for quick file filtering

 **Selection**